 The next 20 miles had some climbing, but also more than a few descents to break things up.
 The climbs were a bit tough, but I rode inside my comfort zone.
 I largely ignored my heart rate monitor, but dropped to the lowest gear of my 2X11 drivetrain early and spinning it out instead of pushing big gears.

 I ride a 1999 Lemond Zurich (at least back then I did).
 It’s been repainted and refitted with a 2016 Ultegra 6800 group and wheelset.
 It has a slick Ritchey handlebar/stem combo.
 In the months leading up to the Tour (this year and last year), plenty of new bikes have turned my head.
 But then I ride this thing in a tour, and it feels like I’m on a monorail.
 So steady and comfortable.
 I know it’s not 100-percent future proof with its 1-inch headtube.
 I’d love at some point to have a road bike with thru-axles, disc brakes and room for bigger tires.
 But holy cow, it’s really hard to give up on this bike.
 Really, really hard.

-Here’s the interesting part: In analyzing my Strava data afterward, it appears the I climbed faster in 2017, yet descended slower.
+Here’s the interesting part: In analyzing my Strava data afterward, it appears that I climbed faster in 2017, yet descended slower.

 How about them apples?